nobuyuki83/Applied_Computer_Graphics_2022S/doc/setup_glfw.md

 GLFW is a library to open a window with OpenGL graphics visualization.

-Namely, there are three ways to set up GLFW:
+There are three ways to set up GLFW:
 - using package manager (for Mac and Ubuntu)
 - download pre-build library (Mac and Windows)
 - build the source code (for all OSs)